HermesChat-Project/HermesChat/README.md

 # HermesChat

-HermesChat is a project created by Marello Gabriele, Molino Simone and Barbero Paolo.
+HermesChat is a project created by Marello Gabriele, Barbero Paolo and Molino Simone .
 It's born as a school project for the graduation exam, but could be scaled and become an effective application.

 ## Features